Skip to main content

 A mechanic or repair shop may be liable if recent repair work on the fuel system, electrical system, or battery contributed to the fire.
 Improperly reconnected fuel lines, damaged wiring during unrelated repairs, or use of incorrect replacement parts can all cause fires.

 In EV cases, the battery manufacturer and battery management system designer may bear separate liability.
 The battery management system (BMS) monitors cell temperatures and voltages and is supposed to prevent thermal runaway.
 If the BMS failed to detect or respond to a dangerous condition, its designer or manufacturer may be at fault.
+Defective software in vehicle systems is addressed under the same negligence framework -- see electronic and software defects for how these claims work.

 The Fire Investigation Process